outperform company logo

 Francoise Mbango Etone, Cameroon, 2008

-Making Olympic history, earning the first gold medal for your country, and setting both the Olympic and African record – easy.
-At least Francoise Mbango Etone makes it look that way.
+Making Olympic history, earning the first gold medal for your country, and setting both the Olympic and African records—all in a day’s work.
+Or at least, Francoise Mbango Etone made it look that way.

-After winning she said, “To have more than six over 15 meters is fantastic.
-I was surprised but I was not afraid.”
-Move over Wonder Woman, there’s a real-life lady with divine super abilities.
+After winning, Francoise humbly remarked, “To have more than six over 15 meters is fantastic.
+I was surprised, but I was not afraid.”
+Move over, Wonder Woman—there’s a real-life superwoman who made the impossible look easy.

 Francoise Mbango Etone, Women's Triple Jump Olympic Record